jakobhviid/BigDataCourseExercises/lectures/04/README.md

 ## Step-by-step guide to clean up

-You will be using HDFS, Kafka, Spark and the interactive container in next lecture.
+You will be using HDFS, Kafka and the interactive container in next lecture.
 However, if you will clean up the resources created in this lecture, you can follow the steps below:

 ### Automated clean up